Vresod/SleepyOS/README.md

 ### What is this?
-Kernel written in near pure C (`.h` files are NOT C++).
+Kernel written in  C and other languages. (`.h` files are NOT C++).
 You can flash it on real hardware or use a virtual machine.

 ### What's this based off of?
 Nothing.
 If you count OSDev's barebones (UEFI) as being "based",